zhaoziheng/SAT-DS/README.md

 # Step 3: Load data with unified normalization
 With the generated jsonl file, a dataset is now ready to be used. \
 However, when mixing all the datasets to train a universal segmentation model, we need to **apply normalization on the image intensity, orientation, spacing across all the datasets, and adjust labels if necessary.** \
-We realize this by customizing the load script for each dataset in `loader.py`, this is a simple demo how to use it:
+We realize this by customizing the load script for each dataset in `loader.py`, this is a simple demo how to use it in your code:
 ```
 from loader import Loader_Wrapper